-• Some function of Variance of Within-ss measurements and Variance of Between-ss values? ?
-Estimate these Components of Variance using Analysis of Variance (Anova)
+• When the scale is arbitrary, it is common to use a function of the (theoretical) Variance of the Within-ss measurements and the Variance of the Betweenss values.
+Classically, these Components of Variance were estimated using Analysis of Variance (ANoVA).
+We will also use a Bayerian approach.

-First, a General Orientation to Anova and its primary use use, testing differences between μ 's of k (2) different groups.
+First, a General Orientation to Anova and its primary/classical use: testing differences between μ 's of k (2) different groups.
+4